DOWNLOAD THE APP

 A study shows that participants performed worse on high-intensity cycling and running tasks after four days on a ketogenic diet than those who’d spent four days on a high-carb diet.

-The adverse effects you may experience while on a low-carb diet are determined by your physiology, current eating habits, and the number of carbohydrates and overall calorie reduction you make.
+The adverse effects you may experience while on a low-carb diet are determined by your physiology, current eating habits, and the amount of carbohydrates and overall calorie reduction you make.
+You can experience any of the symptoms from constipation, to frequent headaches, muscle cramps, fatigue, bad breath and even low athletic performance.
+However, there are alternative low carb foods that can help you keep up with your daily nutrient intake.

 You may encounter adverse effects as your body adjusts to the end of your low-carb diet.
 The following are the most common: